rogerbarton/vr-modeling/Assets/Scripts/index.md

 - **Testing** - Scripts here are not used but might be of interest to see how the Unity APIs work (particularly the mesh API).

-## Input
+## InputManager.cs

 The `InputManager` will detect and create the VR controllers.
 It handles getting of the current input state, i.e. which buttons are pressed, and saves this into the `InputState`.
-This is also a partial class so it is split between multiple files.
 The `InputManager` and the `InputState` will also handle shared functionality, e.g. which tool is active, what the brush size is.

 .. doxygenfile:: InputManager.cs

+## InputState.cs

 .. doxygenfile:: InputState.cs

+## XrBrush.cs

 .. doxygenfile:: XrBrush.cs